Uniform continuity of entropy rate with respect to the $\bar f$-pseudometric: Abstract

 \section{Abstract}

-Given a sequence $x=x_0x_1\ldots$ which is frequency-typical for a finite-valued stationary stochastic process, write $h(x)$ for the entropy of that process.
-We prove that the function $h$ is uniformly continuous when one endows the set of all frequency-typical sequences with the $f$-bar (pseudo)distance.
-We also give an alternative proof of the Abramov formula for entropy of the induced transformation.
+Assume that a sequence $x=x_0x_1\ldots$ is frequency-typical for a finite-valued stationary stochastic process $\X$.
+We prove that the function associating to $x$ the entropy-rate $\h(\X)$ of $\X$ is uniformly continuous when one endows the set of all frequency-typical sequences with the $\fbar$ pseudometric.
+As a consequence, we obtain the same result for the $\dbar$ pseudometric.
+We also give an alternative proof of the Abramov formula for the Kolmogorov-Sinai entropy of the induced measure-preserving transformation.